 HISTORY OF CAMP 2

-In August, 2025 Houston was the host city for the 144th annual National Encampment of the SUVCW, the first time a National Encampment has been held in the state of Texas.
+In August 2025, Houston served as the host city for the 144th annual National Encampment of the SUVCW, marking the historic first time a National Encampment has ever been held in the state of Texas.

 _________________________________________